quixio/quix-streams/docs/read.md

 !!! tip

 	The conversions from [ParameterData](#parameter-data-format) to Pandas DataFrames have an intrinsic cost overhead.
-For high-performance models using Pandas DataFrames, you should use the `on_read_pandas` event provided by the SDK, which is optimized for doing as few conversions as possible.
+For high-performance models using Pandas DataFrames, you should use the `on_read_dataframe` callback provided by the SDK, which is optimized for doing as few conversions as possible.

 ## Reading Events